dotnet/roslyn/docs/features/non-source-outputs.md

 ## Summary

-This proposal adds a mechanism that allows [incremental generators](incremental-generators.md) to output non-source artifacts, that is, text or binary files that are emitted to disk alongside the compiled assembly.
+This proposal adds a mechanism that allows [incremental generators](incremental-generators.md) to output non-source artifacts.
+This would allow for text or binary files to be emitted to disk alongside the compiled assembly.

 ### Rationale